Steven Severin

 Steven John Bailey (born 25 September 1955), known as Steven Severin, is an English songwriter, composer, multi-instrumentalist and producer.
 He was the bassist of the rock band Siouxsie and the Banshees which he co-founded in 1976.
 He was also the co-founder of the short-lived band the Glove in 1983.
 He took the name "Severin" from the Leopold von Sacher-Masoch character who is mentioned in the Velvet Underground song "Venus in Furs".
 After the split of Siouxsie and the Banshees in 1996, Severin created his own label RE: and released several instrumental albums via his official website.
-In the late 2000s and the early 2010s, he regularly performed live in solo, playing music over footage of silent films.
+In the late 2000s and the early 2010s, he performed live in solo, playing music over footage of silent films.

-As of 2025 he continues to record and regularly release albums.
+As of 2026 he continues to record and regularly release albums.

 Biography

 He grew up in Archway and moved to Bromley at the age of 11.

 On a Sunday afternoon in 1971, he discovered German rock band Can thanks to a schoolfriend's elder brother who was in the army and was stationed in Hamburg.
 At 15, Severin saw Captain Beefheart & His Magic Band in concert in London which was a life changing experience.

 His favourite writers when he was a teenager, were William Burroughs and Jean Genet amongst others: he said, "Since I was very young I’ve always felt the need to retreat into my head and scratch around the rim of my imagination to shut out the trivia and carelessness of the world outside".